-Gatti or steamed rice dumplings is a Mangalorean dish made of brown rice, jaggery and coconut.
+Gatti or steamed rice dumplings is a Mangalorean dish made of brown rice, jaggery, and coconut.
 Gatti is usually made using turmeric leaves but since I could not find them, I was forced to use Banana leaves.
-This sweet dish is usually made during Diwali but I can pretty much eat this ever single day!
+This sweet dish is usually made during Diwali but I can pretty much eat this every single day!
 If there were two dishes I had to pick from Mangalore that I can’t live without they would be Kori Rutti and Gatti.
 It is a very simple, straightforward recipe and I don’t see anyone going wrong with this.
-Make sure you look at the step -by- step picture below to get a feel for the consistency of the batter.
+Make sure you look at the step -by- step pictures below to get a feel for the consistency of the batter.
 Note: When I first posted the recipe, I had used idly rice.
 But I would strongly recommend using brown rice for optimal taste.

 - Banana Leaves as required

 - 3 cups boiled rice / idly rice, soaked in water for 3-4 hours

 - 1/2 teaspoon powdered cardamom powder

 - Wash and wipe the banana leaves till they are dry.
 Cut the leaves to the desired size.